snoyberg/snoyman.com/content/blog/theories-of-obesity.md

 4,000 calories of broccoli is another story.
 And I _like_ broccoli.
 It's just difficult to imagine consuming that much of it.
 Broccoli is energy sparse.
 It has high water content.
 It has fiber.
 And it just doesn't have the same appeal as a bowl of ice cream.

 So let's move beyond "a calorie is a calorie."
 No, not all calories are created equal!
 Different food sources encourage different eating behaviors.
-Some kind of food causes satiety.
-Some kind of food encourages ravenous hunger.
+Some kinds of food cause satiety.
+Some kinds of food encourage ravenous hunger.

 Stephan Guyenet almost certainly falls into this category with [The Hungry Brain](https://www.amazon.com/Hungry-Brain-Outsmarting-Instincts-Overeat/dp/125008119X), which I've read, enjoyed, and still follow some advice from.
 That book analyzes hormonal signals that may trigger our brain to want to overeat.
 There's a lot to the theory, but to massively simplify it: our brain was built to seek carbs and fats as scarce energy resources.
 And in nature, you'll find them.
 But modern processed food slams these together into things like donuts that completely overpower our natural satiety mechanisms.